By: Innovation Management

 About the author

-Dr. Joachim von Heimburg is one of the most experienced innovation practitioners in Europe and the Middle East.
+Joachim von Heimburg is one of the most experienced innovation practitioners in Europe and the Middle East.
 He designs and implements innovation strategies, processes and structures and makes them operational creating value for the business.
 This he supports by creating a culture fostering an innovative spirit and entrepreneurial activities.

-He led the culture change of Procter & Gamble from traditional R&D to Open Innovation in EMEA.
+From 2006 to 2009 he led the culture change of Procter & Gamble from traditional R&D to Open Innovation in EMEA.
 From 2010 to 2012 he was General Manager Innovation and Corporate Program at SABIC, one of the leading global chemical companies.
 At present, he works as Innovation Architect and Executive Advisor on state-of-the art innovation capabilities and structures helping companies and other organizations to innovate how they innovate.

 He has extensive multi-cultural working experience in 7 countries (Belgium, Canada, Germany, Saudi Arabia, Switzerland, Turkey and the USA).
 He holds a Ph.D. in theoretical physics of the University of Marburg, Germany and studied economics at the University of Frankfurt, Germany.
 More on his website www.jvhinnovation.de